 As this is the first large-scale phase 2b study with IV administration of a biomedical intervention for prevention of sexual HIV-1 transmission, the trial design includes an early feasibility check.
-After approximately 240 participants have completed the Week 32 visit, a treatment-blinded analysis of infusion feasibility will be conducted and reported to the DSMB.
-Enrollment of the remaining study participants will be deemed feasible if \geq 80% of those 240 participants remain engaged in the trial and have not declined further infusions.
+After approximately 120 participants have completed the Week 32 visit, a treatment-blinded analysis of infusion feasibility will be conducted and reported to the DSMB.
+Enrollment of the remaining study participants will be deemed feasible if $\geq$ 80% of those 120 participants remain engaged in the trial and have not declined further infusions.
 Enrollment will not be paused for this feasibility assessment, with the condition that no more than approximately 25% of the planned full study population will be enrolled prior to completion of the assessment.

-In addition to the feasibility assessment, the study design includes sequential monitoring for potential harm, nonefficacy, high efficacy, and operational futility.
-Following monitoring procedures developed and implemented for the HVTN 505 phase 2b vaccine efficacy trial, potential harm monitoring is conducted separately for each mAb group and is maximally vigilant by testing for a higher HIV infection rate in the mAb group versus the control group after each HIV infection and providing the results to the DSMB after each infection.
-This ensures that any potential risk of increased HIV acquisition (negative prevention efficacy [PE]) with either mAb group would be detected as early as possible, such that a mAb group could be expeditiously discontinued.
-In addition, the operating characteristics of the trial (Figure 4-5, Figure 4-6, Table 4-2, Table 4-3) show that this potential harm-monitoring approach has a low risk of stopping the study prematurely if the true PE is 0% or higher.
-The nonefficacy monitoring is conducted separately for each cohort and is conducted approximately every 4 months, and is initiated at the timepoint at which in one of the cohorts a point estimate of zero for PE would correspond to the nominal upper 95% confidence interval for PE equaling the stopping boundary of 40% [78].
+In addition to the feasibility assessment, the study design includes sequential monitoring for potential harm, non-efficacy, high efficacy, and futility for assessing prevention efficacy.
+Following similar monitoring procedures developed and implemented for the HVTN 505 phase 2b vaccine efficacy trial, potential harm monitoring is maximally vigilant by testing for a higher HIV infection rate in the pooled mAb group versus the control group after each HIV infection and providing the results to the DSMB after each infection starting with the 20th total infection pooled over the study groups.
+This ensures that any potential risk of increased HIV acquisition (negative prevention efficacy [PE]) would be detected as early as possible, such that infusions of the mAb could be discontinued expeditiously.
+In addition, the operating characteristics of the trial (Figure 4-3 and Table 4-2) show that this potential harm-monitoring approach has a low risk of stopping the study prematurely if the true PE is 0% or higher.
+The non-efficacy monitoring is conducted approximately every 6 months, and is based on a trigger specified in the study monitoring plan.

-At the 4-month intervals, statistical interim analysis reports are provided to the DSMB.
-While the monitoring guidelines operate separately for the American and African cohorts, the DSMB receives the totality of the data so that it can take account of all information in making its recommendations.
-Gilbert et al [79] describe the conceptual approach to the sequential monitoring of PE, where the implementation for the current trial is slightly different.
-Additional information is provided in Section 4.7.
+At the 6-month intervals, statistical interim analysis reports are provided to the DSMB.
+Gilbert et al [71] describe the conceptual approach to the sequential monitoring of PE, where the implementation for the current trial is slightly different.
+Additional information is provided in Section 4.9.
 Full details regarding implementation of monitoring for this trial are contained in a separate trial monitoring plan.